 - All classes are highly interactive, designed to motivate an excitement for learning, while also teaching important skills and concepts of digital literacy.

-Stepping Up classes take place in migrant schools from Monday to Friday.
-The schools that we work with are in more remote parts of Shanghai.
-This means the volunteers will have to travel between 45 to 90 minutes each way from central Shanghai and participate in three 40 minute lessons at the school.
-Depending on availability, volunteers can opt to go to the school anything from one to five times each week, and are expected to commit to teaching at least one full term at a time (3-4 months).
+Stepping Up classes take place in migrant schools from Monday to Friday and in community centres during weekends and summer holidays.
+We teach outside of Shanghai in Zhejiang and Jiangsu Province as well as in more remote parts of Shanghai.
+Shanghai-based volunteers will have to travel between 45 to 90 minutes each way from central Shanghai to participate in 2-3 40 minute lessons.
+Volunteers are expected to teach at least once a week, and to commit to at least one full term at a time (3-4 months).
 Stepping Stones will reimburse volunteers’ travel expenses, and in some cases will arrange transport for the volunteers.

 Benefits of volunteering for the Stepping Up project:

 - provides a unique opportunity to learn about a new style of teaching skills to children, involving critical thinking, problem solving, time management, collaboration and creativity;

 - provides an opportunity to engage closely with vulnerable youth and make a real difference to their development;

 - provides rich life and work experience.